manuferreira/profile-card-component/README.md

 # Profile card component
-This project it's a clone from Frontend Mentor (https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ), with the goal of improving my skills in Front End development.
+This project it's a challenge from Frontend Mentor (https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ), with the goal of improving my skills in Front End development.

 ## :hammer: Built with
 - HTML